tareqmahmood/s/README.md

 # s
-Accessible installation shell scripts of various utilities
+Accessible shell scripts of installation of various utilities